treyhunner/treyhunner.github.com/source/_posts/2022-01-14-variables-and-values-in-python.markdown

 True
 ```

-Integers are immutable in Python (as are floating point numbers and strings), so we don't really care that are objects are the same above.
+Since integers are immutable in Python (as are floating point numbers and strings) we don't really care that each list contains the same exact integer objects because there's no way to mutate them anyway.

-But occasionally we might care.
+With mutable objects, this distinction matters.
 If we pass a list-of-lists to the `list` constructor, Python will copy 3 pointers to 3 lists to make a new list:

 ```pycon